If your vacation plans include use of a rental car, a little knowledge about auto insurance could preserve your peace of mind and save you money.

 Your personal auto policy may also provide coverage for rental of other types of vehicles: trailers, such as do-it-yourself moving trailers; pickups; vans; and trucks under a specified weight limit.

-Take time as you prepare for vacation to assure that the right auto coverage is in place; then relax and enjoy your summer getaway.
+Take time as you prepare for vacation to assure that the right auto coverage is in place; then relax and enjoy your trip.